mscarey/AuthoritySpoke/docs/guides/template_strings.rst

 the phrase may be used in a context where it’s only part of a longer sentence.

-Predicates can be compared using AuthoritySpoke’s :meth:`~authorityspoke.predicates.Predicate.means`\, :meth:`~authorityspoke.predicates.Predicate.implies`\, and :meth:`~authorityspoke.predicates.Predicate.contradicts` methods.
+Predicates can be compared using AuthoritySpoke’s :meth:`~nettlesome.predicates.Predicate.means`\, :meth:`~nettlesome.predicates.Predicate.implies`\, and :meth:`~nettlesome.predicates.Predicate.contradicts` methods.
-The :meth:`~authorityspoke.predicates.Predicate.means` method
+The :meth:`~nettlesome.predicates.Predicate.means` method
-checks whether one :class:`~authorityspoke.predicates.Predicate` has the same meaning as another :class:`~authorityspoke.predicates.Predicate`\.
+checks whether one :class:`~nettlesome.predicates.Predicate` has the same meaning as another :class:`~nettlesome.predicates.Predicate`\.
-One reason for comparing Predicates using the :meth:`~authorityspoke.predicates.Predicate.means` method instead of Python’s ``==`` operator is that the :meth:`~authorityspoke.predicates.Predicate.means` method can still consider Predicates to have the same meaning even if they use different identifiers for their placeholders.
+One reason for comparing Predicates using the :meth:`~nettlesome.predicates.Predicate.means` method instead of Python’s ``==`` operator is that the :meth:`~nettlesome.predicates.Predicate.means` method can still consider Predicates to have the same meaning even if they use different identifiers for their placeholders.